WHAT YOU CAN DO AROUND HERE

 It's about what we know how to do, what we create and accomplish.

-It is our common wealth - what Americans own as a nation, what we choose to honor and keep in the Smithsonian our national attic.
+It is what Americans own as a nation, what we choose to honor and keep in the Smithsonian our national attic.

 It is the story of us.

 The term "American Folklife" means the traditional expressive culture shared within the various groups in the United States: familial, ethnic, occupational, religious, regional; expressive culture includes a wide range of creative and symbolic forms such as custom, belief, technical skill, language, literature, art, architecture, music, play, dance, drama, ritual, pageantry, handicraft; these expressions are mainly learned orally, by imitation, or in performance, and are generally maintained without benefit of formal instruction or institutional direction.

 - Living traditions passed down over time and through space.